Vertu næs / Be nice

 Access to resources

-Safer Internet Day (SID) 2020 took place on Tuesday, 11 February 2020 with a theme of "Together for a better internet".
+The next edition of Safer Internet Day (SID) will take place on Tuesday, 9 February 2021 with a theme of "Together for a better internet".

 Below you'll find a gallery of resources - from across the Insafe network of Safer Internet Centres and beyond - to help you celebrate SID in your school... and indeed promote a safer and better internet all year through!
 Search by keyword or language to find resources to meet your needs, or just browse the list.